MV Brazil Maru: Construction

 After the Second World War, Osaka Shosen KK resumed its South American service under permission granted by the SCAP.
-Following the San Francisco Peace Treaty of 1952, South American emigration was reinstated as a national policy, and Osaka Shosen KK subsequently converted three cargo ships into cargo-passenger ships with the addition of third-class cabins that were hastily added.
+With growing Japanese demand for emigration to Brazil and Argentina, South America emigration was reinstated as a national policy following the San Francisco Peace Treaty of 1952, and Osaka Shosen KK subsequently converted three cargo ships into cargo-passenger ships with the addition of third-class cabins that were hastily added.
 Seeking more tonnage on the immigrant-run, Osaka Shosen KK decided to build the Brazil Maru.

 Her construction contract was signed on 10 October 1953, and the Brazil Maru was laid down on 27 October 1953 at the Shin-Mitsubishi Heavy Industries Kobe Shipyard.
 She was launched on 6 April 1954, and completed on the 10th of July, being delivered to her owners that same day.
 She was powered by the first of the newly in production Shin-Mitsubishi Kobe Sulzer 10RSD76 diesel engine, which was developed by the shipyard, and provided a total of 9,000 brake horsepower to one propeller.
 She had a bale capacity of 402587.2 cuft, and weighed 10,100 GRT.